Two-percent haircut: Miscellaneous itemized deductions

 Miscellaneous itemized deductions are everything except the twelve itemized deductions listed in IRC § 67(b).
 When considering whether something would qualify as a miscellaneous itemized deduction, and thus subject to the two-percent haircut, a taxpayer should refer to the twelve itemized deductions listed in IRC § 67(b).
 If the deduction at issue is listed, then it is not a miscellaneous itemized deduction and is not subject to the two-percent haircut.
 Itemized deductions listed in IRC § 67(b) are regular itemized deductions.

 The policy reason for the two-percent haircut is quite evasive.
 We may be able to gauge Congress' intent with the two-percent haircut by looking at the possible reasons for including certain items.
 The most significant expense that is categorized as a miscellaneous itemized deduction is the unreimbursed business expenses of an employee.
 It is a possibility that Congress imposed the two-percent haircut on these expenses in order to weed out portions that may have been personal in nature, as major employee expenses are generally reimbursed by the employer anyway.
-However, this policy rationale doesn't make much sense when one considers Congress' unlimited allowance of many personal expense deductions (some above-the line).
+However, this policy rationale does not make much sense when one considers Congress' unlimited allowance of many personal expense deductions (some above-the line).
 The two-percent haircut is a thing of mystery.